-The selection of Cruises are detailed on the Booking Form found in the Downloadable Information at the foot of this page.
+A layout drawing of the Marion Seagull is available in the downloadable section at the foot of this page.

 The Branch Centre was designed and built to incorporate all of the Seagull Trusts needs and it was opened in 1992.
 It has a lounge for guests and two spacious toilets equipped for people with special needs.
 The Centre is on two levels - on the car park level there is an entrance foyer, a furnished lounge with full height windows overlooking the dockside where guests can relax before boarding one of the Seagull boats, and a fully equipped kitchen.
 From this level a stairway and hydraulically operated wheelchair lift lead down to the dockside where, by means of a gently sloping ramp, our guests can board the canal boat.